Friday, 10th October 2008

 How do I solve a Kwon-Tom Loop puzzle?

 Try working through the tutorial, as that will explain the basic rules and show you how a typical puzzle is solved.
-If you've ever tried a Slither Link or Loop The Loop puzzle, the rules here are the same.
+If you've ever tried a Slitherlink or Loop The Loop puzzle, the rules here are the same.
+Alternatively if you want a book that explains many of the basic rules and patterns used during a solve, the author of this website has a book available here.

 I can't see the puzzles.

 Make sure you are using a modern web browser with Javascript enabled.
-The site has been tested with Internet Explorer and Firefox.
+The site has been tested with Internet Explorer, Firefox and Chrome.

 Double-clicking is too slow!
 Can you help?